-Students majoring in other colleges of the university may select courses or cognates in communication arts and sciences.
+Students majoring in other colleges of the university may select courses or cognates in the College of Communication Arts and Sciences.

 Practical experience in communication research may be obtained through participation in projects of the various academic units

 Academic standards for admission and retention; degree requirements; and residence, transfer credit and time limit requirements are in accordance with university regulations as shown in the Graduate Education section of this catalog.